mitchellnel/resolution/server/README.md

 If the body of the request has _extra_ fields than those defined above, an error **will not** be thrown.
 If the body of the request lacks any of the fields defined above, an error **will** be thrown.

-The `complete` field must be passed to make the update.
+The `completed` field must be passed to make the update.
 It can either be `true` or `false`.
 The API **will not** automatically flip the Boolean -- the desired completion state must be passed via the arguments.

 ### `/api/update-goal-description`